Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 - **Quality**: the quality of cube reflections
   - Type: `integer`
   - Constraints: between `128` and `1024`
-- **Interval**: the amount of engine updates between entity adaptions
+- **Interval**: the amount of engine updates between model adaptions
   - Type: `integer`
   - Constraints: at least `0`